 More information on the work done on Typha in Germany can be found here

 Building on the learning from this project, the CANAPE partners in Denmark is trialling typha as a crop to demonstrate the potential of typha to the farmers at Store Vildmose.
-This will lead to the creation of 3 0.75ha Typha fields, with construction beginning in the autumn of 2019.
+We have created 3 0.75ha Typha fields, with construction beginning in the autumn of 2019.
 This work is being supported by a stakeholder group in the region, and marks a potential new beginning for farming in the area.
 For more information, please see here.

 As an expansion of the project in 2021, developed a site at the Horsey estate in the Northern Broads, which also included Typha polders.